Video: Open Data Helps New Yorkers Engage With Government in New Ways

-NYC Open Data uses data produced by the city government to give insights on where you live, work or play while increasing transparency and accountability.
 If you’re curious about the number of noise complaints in your neighborhood, or the closest free wi-fi hotspot, NYC Open Data can help you find the answers to those and any number of resources, services and data points that prove useful to members of the community.

-In this video, Albert Webber, NYC program manager for open data, Albert Webber and analyst Ralph Carvalho explain how New Yorkers can benefit from open data and open data can benefit from New Yorkers.
+In this video, Albert Webber, NYC program manager for open data, and analyst Ralph Carvalho explain how New Yorkers can benefit from open data and open data can benefit from New Yorkers.

 The city has definitely engaged what it calls “the civic technology community,” says Webber, but it aims to get the attention of the entire city.
-“We want to engage all New Yorkers on Open Data because a lot of people they might not know this information exists, and they might not know how it can benefit them.”
+“We want to engage all New Yorkers on Open Data because a lot of people they might not know this information exists, and they might not know how it can benefit them,” says Carvalho.

 Read more about NYC and Open Data: https://socrata.com/case-study/nyc-asks-hackers-to-solve-tough-issues/